josephedwardchang/EntityFramework.Utilities/README.md

                delete all entities with a: 60ms
                delete all entities: 292ms

+For SQLite EF performace test:

+               Batch iteration with 800000 entities
+               Insert entities: 50.484s
+               Update all entities with a: not tested delete all entities with a: not tested delete all entities: not tested
+               file size 100M Bytes

 This is on an ultrabook.
 Here I don't compare to anything so it's just to give you some overview about what to expect.
 Note that in the batchmode around 100k entities/sec are added when reaching larger datasets.